Extending the University Data Network

 - Remote access services:

-- Individuals and units are not permitted to independently deploy remote access servers, VPN servers, or dial-in modem services.
+- Individuals and units are not permitted to independently deploy remote access servers, VPN servers.

 - Certain layer-2 devices, such as wired hubs and switches, are very common and pose few problems if deployed prudently; therefore, individuals and units may use layer-2 devices to extend the university network as long as such devices meet university networking standards, are properly and securely managed, and are not used to extend the network beyond the room or cubicle containing the data jack to which the layer-2 device is connected.
 For example, using a wireless access point, wireless repeater, or a very long cable to provide network connectivity to an adjacent building, another floor, or another room is not acceptable.
 All layer-2 devices must be deployed securely and in such a manner as to not interfere with the rest of the network.

-- Deployment of these services and devices will be managed by and coordinated with UITS or regional campus counterparts.
-Layer-3 devices include but are not limited to routers, firewalls, VPN servers, NATs, proxy servers, and dial-up servers.
+- Deployment of these services and devices will be managed by and coordinated with UITS.
+Layer-3 devices include but are not limited to routers, firewalls, VPN servers, NATs, and proxy servers.
 The deployment of stand-alone firewalls in front of single servers or workstations, or host-based (software) firewalls is acceptable and encouraged.
-However, if an individual or unit desires to protect multiple devices behind a firewall, or if an individual or unit desires to deploy a device that conceals the MAC or IP addresses of the hosts behind it, an exception must be requested from either UITS or the regional campus counterpart.
+However, if an individual or unit desires to protect multiple devices behind a firewall, or if an individual or unit desires to deploy a device that conceals the MAC or IP addresses of the hosts behind it, an exception must be requested from UITS.
 It should be noted that, if approved, and if multiple hosts are placed behind a NAT device, a problem with any single host behind that device could result in isolation of all hosts behind the NAT device.

 - Wireless networks: